 Exceptions come about through discrepancies with the ATO data when compared with the authorities within your AccountKit client data.
 When you press the exception number on a current import, the current exceptions are listed down below for actioning in the 'Import Exceptions' List.

-- Please note that an update can take quite a while, so feel free to open a separate tab to keep working elsewhere.
+- Please note that a full update can take quite a while, so feel free to open a separate tab to keep working elsewhere.

 - Here is a list of exceptions and the methods for fixing.